What is Osteopathy?

 We should all be given the tools to heal ourselves.
 That’s why Jane and Daniel never encourage dependency and our patients leave in less or no pain, with their own personal tool-kit to manage their own health from there on.

 Osteopathy is a Primary Care Profession - meaning that patients can come and see us instead of their GP.
 Patients may be referred by their doctor, or may opt to see an osteopath independently.
 Being granted Primary Care status gives us similar status to a doctor or dentist and, more importantly, guarantees that you receive the equivalent, high level of protection.
 If when we meet we consider your condition would be better seen by your GP we will tell you.
 If we consider your condition is in urgent need of medical attention, we will ensure you are seen immediately by a doctor.

 The key tools for osteopathic diagnosis include listening to the patient's history, examining muscles and joints and observing movements.
+We may listen to your heart or breathing if we suspect the involvement of either system.
 X -rays, scans and other clinical investigations are also used if required.

 Generalised aches and pains • Sciatica & Lower back pain • Neck pain • Joint pain • Arthritic pain • Long Covid • M.E. • Fibromyalgia • Headaches and migraine prevention • Frozen shoulder • Elbow pain / tennis elbow • Circulatory and digestion problems • Adrenal Fatigue • Neuralgia • Fibromyalgia • Rheumatic pain • Minor sports injuries and tensions • Postural disorders • Chronic injuries • Sports injuries • Tendon and ligament injuries • Stiffness and tension • Mobility problems • Repetitive strain injuries